linthtml/linthtml/docs/migrations.md

 ## 0.3.0 Upgrade guide

 LintHTML v0.3.0 is the first version to add a new feature that are not compatible with [HTMLLint](https://github.com/htmllint/htmllint).
-This version add a new format for the configuration file that should be easier to use.
-The new format should be farmiliar to anyone already using other linter like ESlint and Stylelint.
+This version adds a new format for the configuration file that should be easier to use.
+The new format should be familiar to anyone already using other linter like ESlint and Stylelint.
-⚠️ it's not an obligation to use this new format, you can stick withe the legacy one.
-However the legacy format won't be supported after LintHTML v1.
+⚠️ it's not an obligation to use this new format, you can stick with the legacy one.
+However, the legacy format won't be supported after LintHTML v1.

-To migrate from the legacy format to the new one you need to do 2 things:
+To migrate from the legacy format to the new one you need to do two things:

 - Nest all rules under `rules`, except `spec-char-escape`, `text-ignore-regex`, `raw-ignore-regex`, `attr-name-ignore-regex`, `id-class-ignore-regex` and `line-max-len-ignore-regex`.